Blind Multimodal Quality Assessment of Low-light Images: Validations and Discussions

 \textbf{MS-COCO}.
 We pre-train our BMQA model on the MS-COCO caption database \cite{vinyals2016show}, which contains $82783$ image instances labeled with captions.
 The sentence of each caption contains at least 8 words.
 The partitions of MS-COCO strictly follow the officially specified setting.

 \textbf{MLIQ}.
-We train our BMQA model on the proposed MLIQ dataset, containing $3600$ pairs of low-light image and audio clip.
+We train our BMQA model on the proposed MLIQ dataset, containing $3600$ pairs of low-light image and corresponding text description.
 The details can be found in Sec. \ref{sec:database_constrution}.
 In the experiments, MLIQ is randomly divided by \textbf{8:1:1} according to the shooting scene.
 Specifically, the training set contains {576 scenes and 2880 samples, the validating set contains 72 scenes and 360 samples, and the testing set also contains 72 scenes and 360 samples.}

 \textbf{Dark-4K}.
 To validate the cross-dataset performance, we further establish a new ultra-high-definition (UHD) low-light database for the cross-dataset validation, namely Dark-4K.
 The original images of Dark-4K are collected from \cite{chen2018learning}.
 Dark-4K consists of $424$ raw low-light images, which are captured by two consumer electronics: \textit{Sony $\alpha$7S-II} and \textit{Fujifilm X-T2}.
 These two cameras have different imaging hardware: \textit{Sony} has a full-frame Bayer sensor, and \textit{Fujifilm} has an APS-C X-Trans sensor.
 Dark-4K supports the quality assessment of low-light images produced by different filter arrays.